-There are a number of these types of units that are approved by the State of Wisconsin that are currently being used in Kenosha County.
-Typically these ATU’s have the following characteristics:
+A number of these types of units are approved by the State of Wisconsin and are currently being used in Kenosha County.
+Typically, these ATU’s have the following characteristics:

 - As part of a complete POWTS, there is a septic tank to settle the large solids and scum.
 Some systems may have a pump on a timer sending effluent from the septic tank to the ATU.
 Effluent from the ATU discharges to some sort of dispersal cell in or on the soil.

 - All systems have a method of incorporating air into the wastewater to maintain dissolved oxygen in the wastewater either continuously or intermittently.

 - All systems incorporate some method of solids separation by settling and/or filtering through a fabric or screen.

 - All systems require maintenance pumping by a licensed waste hauler who removes settled-out biosolids.
 They also require periodic maintenance by a licensed POWTS maintainer and reporting to Kenosha County.

 - ATU’s can be quite sensitive and can easily be upset by the addition of toxic chemicals (cleaning products) and certain medications.
 Rapid and large changes in organic and hydraulic loading will also cause problems.
 As a result, ATU’s may foam and froth with increased BOD and suspended solids in the effluent.

 - Most ATU’s have an alarm system to alert the homeowner of a system malfunction.

 Some ATU’s have supplemental treatment devices installed such as an ultraviolet light to reduce E.coli bacteria colonies.

 Installed supplemental treatment devices used with ATU designed POWTS require periodic service and replacement every 12-24 months.